 Alejandro Perez developed autotiling support for high walls in the uprm-inso4115-2024-2025-s2/semester-project-DungeonCrawlers repository, focusing on enhancing environment rendering and visual complexity.
-He introduced a new TileSet and a dedicated TileMap layer, integrating these into the world scene to establish a scalable tile-based foundation for future features.
-Using Godot Engine and GDScript, Alejandro’s work streamlined the level design process and improved artist and designer workflows by enabling efficient placement of high-wall tiles.
-Over the course of the month, he delivered a single, well-scoped feature that addressed environment complexity without introducing critical bugs, demonstrating depth in tilemap design.
+He introduced a new TileSet and a dedicated TileMap layer, integrating these into the world scene to enable scalable, tile-based level design.
+Using Godot Engine and GDScript, Alejandro’s work established a robust foundation for future tile-based features and streamlined workflows for artists and designers.
+Although the scope was limited to a single feature over one month, the implementation demonstrated depth in tilemap design and addressed the need for more efficient and visually rich environment creation.

 February 2025 monthly summary for uprm-inso4115-2024-2025-s2/semester-project-DungeonCrawlers: Delivered autotiling support for high walls by introducing a new TileSet and a dedicated TileMap layer, integrated into the world scene to enhance environment rendering and visual complexity.
 No critical bugs were reported this month.
 This work establishes a scalable tile-based foundation for future features and accelerates level design productivity.